Arkiralor/overloaded_iterables/README.md

 If you choose to contribute to this package by addressing any of the issues or tickets listed, kindly follow the following workflow.

-1. Assign yourself of ask an administrator to assign yourself to the issue.
+1. Assign yourself or ask an administrator to assign yourself to the issue.
 2. Clone/fork the codebase and setup the development environment as shown above.
 3. Checkout to your own branch, which should ideally be named what the ticket number is in a url-safe format i.e, if the ticket name is `WEB_003`, then the branch name will be `web-003`.
 4. `git push --set-upstream origin <branchName>` to pre-create the necessary branch on github.